conan-io/docs/tutorial/consuming_packages/getting_started/use_tools_as_conan_packages.rst

     ``conan remote add conanv2 https://conanv2beta.jfrog.io/artifactory/api/conan/conan --index 0``

 In the previous example, we built our CMake project and used Conan to install and locate the *Zlib* library.
-To build this example we needed to have a CMake version installed and set in the path.
+To build this example we needed a CMake version installed that could be found in the system path.
 But, what happens if you  don't have CMake installed in your build environment or want to build your project with a specific CMake version different from the one you have already installed system-wide?
-In this case you can declare this dependency in Conan using a special type of requirement named ``tool_requires``.
-Let's see an example on how to add this kind of requirement to the previous example and use a different CMake version to build the example.
+In this case, you can declare this dependency in Conan using a kind of requirement named ``tool_requires``.
+Let’s see an example of how adding a ``tool_requires`` to our project and using a different CMake version to build it.

-1. Please, first clone the sources to recreate this project, you can find them in the `examples2.0 repository <https://github.com/conan-io/examples2>`_ in GitHub:
+1. Please, first clone the sources to recreate this project.
+You can find them in the `examples2.0 repository <https://github.com/conan-io/examples2>`_ in GitHub:

 .. code-block:: bash